-“The other Arcadia” presents a joint Christos Bokoros – Chronis Botsoglou exhibition bearing the title “illuminated shadows” presenting paintings from the Sotiris Felios Collection.
+“The other Arcadia” Foundation presents a joint Christos Bokoros – Chronis Botsoglou exhibition bearing the title “Illuminated Shadows” presenting paintings from the Sotiris Felios Collection.

-A total of 20 paintings by the two abovementioned great contemporary Greek figurative painters are presented at the Foundation Art Space and afterwards will be traveling to the Hellenic Institute for Byzantine and Post-Byzantine Studies in Venice.
-They will actually be on display in the historical Sala del Capitolo, where to date the Greek community of Venice, the first -for that matter-established outside the confines of Greece, still holds its meetings.
+A total of 20 paintings by the two important contemporary Greek figurative painters are presented at 16 Fokionos Negri and will be travelling afterwards to the Hellenic Institute for Byzantine and Post-Byzantine Studies in Venice.
+Once there, they will be exhibited inside the historical Sala del Capitolo, where to date the Greek community of Venice, the first, for that matter, established outside the confines of Greece, still holds its meetings.

-Beloved figures from the netherworld came back to the canvas of Chronis Botsoglou (as part of his emblematic composition called “Νekyia”), along with flames, altar breads and painted imprints on wood, i.e. objects and symbols typical of the unique artistic language of Christos Bokoros, are all giving a taste of modern Greek painting, timing being anything but random: this is a time when the image of Greece has been heavily tarnished worldwide due to the financial crisis, as well as a time when everyone’s eyes are on the greatest event of the art world, the Venice Biennale.
+Beloved figures from the netherworld came back to the canvas of Chronis Botsoglou (as part of his emblematic composition “Νekyia”), along with flames, altar breads and painted imprints on wood, i.e. objects and symbols typical of the unique artistic language of Christos Bokoros, are all giving a taste of contemporary Greek painting, timing being anything but random: this is a time when the image of Greece has been heavily tarnished worldwide due to the financial crisis, as well as a time when everyone’s eyes are on the greatest event of the art world, the Venice Biennale.

-It is a fortunate coincidence that “illuminated shadows” is to be hosted during the Biennale at exactly the time when Diochanti shall be the official representative for Greece at the pavilion of the Giardini, thus allowing international audiences to find out for themselves that Greece is ever present and active in the art world.
+It is a fortunate coincidence that “Illuminated Shadows” is to be hosted during the Biennale at exactly the time when Diohandi shall be the official representative for Greece at the pavilion of the Giardini, thus allowing an international audience to find out that Greece is ever present and active in the art world.

-This is, moreover, the second time the Sotiris Felios Collection makes an appearance abroad, after a successful exhibition held at the Sismanoglio Megaro in Istanbul in November 2010.
+This is, moreover, the second time the Sotiris Felios Collection makes an international appearance, following a successful exhibition held at the Sismanoglio Megaron in Istanbul in November 2010.

-A 112-page-long volume in English accompanies “illuminated shadows” in Venice.
-It consists of texts authored by Greek and Italian experts such as Chryssa Maltezou (Director of Hellenic Institute for Byzantine and Post-Byzantine Studies in Venice) Nikos Karapidakis (Medieval History Professor at the Ionian University and President of the Ephorate for the Archives of the Greek State), Marina Lambraki-Plaka (Director of the National Gallery of Greece), Nikos Xydakis (Editor-in-chief of ‘Kathimerini’ newspaper and art critic), Giuliano Serafini –art historian, Italo Tomassoni- art critic, as well as collector Sotiris Felios.
-The exhibition’s official publication also quotes a discussion the two artists had regarding “illuminated shadows”.
+A 112-page-long volume accompanies “Illuminated Shadows”.
+It consists of texts written by Greek and Italian experts such as Chryssa Maltezou (Director of the Hellenic Institute for Byzantine and Post-Byzantine Studies in Venice) Nikos Karapidakis (Medieval History Professor at the Ionian University and President of the Ephorate for the Archives of the Greek State), Marina Lambraki-Plaka (Director of the National Gallery of Greece), Nikos Xydakis (editor-in-chief of “Kathimerini” newspaper and art critic), Giuliano Serafini (art historian), Italo Tomassoni (art critic), as well as the collector Sotiris Felios.
+The exhibition’s catalogue also quotes a discussion the two artists had regarding “Illuminated Shadows”.